nachoplus/pysynscan/_sources/examples.rst.txt

 Simple goto
 -----------
-Simple example that syncronize mount actual position to 0,0 and move forward and bacskwards and small angle
+Simple example that synchronize mount actual position to 0,0 and move forward and bacskwards and small angle

 .. literalinclude:: ../examples/simplegoto.py
    :language: python